CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## PERFORMANCE AND NON-PERFORMANCE

->Part of the problem in this Chapter 10 is the ability to assess the relevance of the components and functions of Performance and non-Performance (withj the particular case of Repudiation) in an AAS context under AALE process.
-Define the encoding of these particular set of "Performance and/or Non Performance and/or Repudiation Functions" that we (arbitrarily) regrouped in 2 sections:
+>Part of the problem in this Chapter 10 is the ability to assess the relevance of the components and _**functions or sub-processes of Performance and non-Performance (including the particular case of Repudiation) in an AAS context under AALE process.**_ Define the encoding of these particular sets of _**"Performance and/or Non Performance and/or Repudiation Functions"**_ that we (arbitrarily) regrouped in 2 sections:
 >- **Arbitrarily Defined Section 10-A- Monitoring of Performance and characterization of its status: articles § 234, § 235, § 236, § 237, § 238, § 240, § 241, § 242, § 243.**
 >- **Arbitrarily Defined Section 10-B- Characterization of Repudiation, of its status and consequences: articles § 250, § 251, § 252, § 253, § 256, § 257.**

 ### Arbitrarily Defined Section 10-A- Monitoring of Performance and characterization of its status:
 ### articles § 234, § 235, § 236, § 237, § 238, § 240, § 241, § 242, § 243.

->Need to review relevance of the legal codification of concept and sub-process of Monitoring of Performance and characterization of its status in human-AAS interaction, in AAS context under AALE process.
-This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently monitor, report the status of performance of AAS and other entities (human included) under its management.
-This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsinle human looming large.
+>Need to review relevance of the legal codification of concept and _**sub-process of Monitoring of Performance and characterization of its status in human-AAS interaction, in AAS context under AALE process.**_ This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor**_, report the status of performance of AAS and other entities (human included) under its management.
+This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as _**risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of acts- with attribution to a responsible human looming large.**_

 ### § 234.
 Order of Performances